Supply Chain Strategic Priorities & Labor Shortages | Case Study

 3. How have your strategic priorities been impacted by supply chain constraints?

-Three Steps to Assess Your Resource Allocation:
+3 Steps to Assess Your Resource Allocation

 • Consider the measurable impact of delays and shortages on your team’s ability to ship on-time and complete.

-Our client had outgrown their capacity to supply cables to their own manufacturing line and needed a high-quality, volume partner to augment their own processes.
-Nortech’s quality, engineering and supply chain teams collaborated with the client to transfer labor intensive cable production freeing up their team to focus on other priorities.
-The two companies worked together to identify and track all major steps in the transfer process in including updating the BOMS, work instructions, drawings, and verification of all materials against master samples for accuracy and completeness.
-A strong camaraderie, consistent communication and clear quality management processes ensured the successful design transfer from the client’s operations to Nortech’s facility.
+The two companies worked together to identify and track all major steps in the transfer process.
+Some of the steps included updating the BOMS, work instructions, drawings, and verification of all materials against master samples for accuracy and completeness.
+Together, our strong camaraderie, consistent communication and clear quality management processes ensured the successful design transfer from the client’s operations to Nortech’s facility.

-Results
+Nortech Partnership Results

-Nortech delivers measurable value through technical expertise, robust and flexible processes and by connecting and engaging with our clients to solve problems.
-Our client has remarked on a number of quality features, including the braiding of cable assemblies, which has surprised them as even better than expected.
-The two companies now partner closely to share materials to address supply chain issues creatively and proactively, even with those supply chain concerns falling outside of the core project.
+Our two companies now partner closely to share materials to address supply chain issues creatively and proactively.
+Even when those supply chain concerns falling outside of the core project.
 The design transfer to Nortech’s facility was successful and yielded high-quality product on time and complete.